gvwilson/thirdbit/src/fiction/bear/index.md

 ## Chapter 14: The Other Side of the Mirror

-Noxy took the stairs two at a time, but slowed to a walk as she got closer to Sergeant Dambu's door.
+Noxy took the stairs two at a time, but slowed to a walk as she got closer to Sergeant Inambu's door.
 She knocked hesitantly, then pushed the door open.

 The room she stepped into was as large as her own, but seemed smaller.